owenconti/livecodingtv-bot/README.md

 		```
 	* The `stanza` parameter is not passed to `startup` commands.

+## Desktop Notifications

+You can enable desktop notifications for new messages with the following command
+in the console.
+Requires homebrew and mac osx.
+- `$ brew install terminal-notifier`

 See the examples directory for an example of creating a plugin.